-#5: Data plates that show changes in load capacity should always be secured to a forklift.
+#5: Data plates that show changes in load capacity should be secured to a forklift.
 All forklifts should have an accurate data plate.
 A forklift operator should follow the limitations that the data plates list.
 This can include lifting capacities, battery size, designated areas, and more.

-#10: There’s a lot more to forklift operator training than simply taking a test.
+#10: There’s a lot more to forklift operator training than merely taking a test.
 During Toyota Material Handling Solutions’ operator safety training program, trainees will learn about the following: OSHA laws governing forklift use and operation; pre-operational safety check; refueling procedures; industrial battery care; how to perform daily maintenance checks; and fundamentals of safe forklift driving.
 The 3-hour course concludes with a driver evaluation.